HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

   - Reconsume in the JSONTEXT number state.
 - U+0022 QUOTATION MARK (")
   - Emit the current input character as a character token.
-  - Push the character onto the JSON nesting stack.
   - Switch to the JSONTEXT string state.
 - U+0024 DOLLAR SIGN ($)
   - Set the temporary buffer to the empty string.
   - Reconsume in the JSONEE state.
 - U+007B LEFT CURLY BRACKET ({)
+  - Emit the current input character as a character token.
+  - Push the current input character onto the JSON nesting stack.
+  - Switch to the JSONTEXT object key name state.
+- U+005B LEFT SQUARE BRACKET ([)
   - Push the character onto the JSON nesting stack.
+  - Emit the current input character as a character token.
+- U+002C COMMA (,)
+  - If the bottommost character on the JSON nesting stack is U+007B LEFT CURLY BRACKET ({)
+    - Emit the current input character as a character token.
     - Switch to JSONTEXT object key name state
+  - Otherwise, if the bottommost character on the JSON nesting stack is U+005B LEFT SQUARE BRACKET ([)
+    - Emit the current input character as a character token.
-- U+003A COLON (:)
+  - Otherwise
+    - This is a bad-json parse error.
+Stop parsing.
+- U+007D LEFT CURLY BRACKET (})
   - If the bottommost character on the JSON nesting stack is U+007B LEFT CURLY BRACKET ({)
+    - Emit the current input character as a character token.
+    - Pop the character off the JSON nesting stack.
+  - Otherwise it is a bad-json parse error; Stop parsing.
+- U+005D RIGHT SQUARE BRACKET (])
+  - If the bottommost character on the JSON nesting stack is U+005B LEFT SQUARE BRACKET ([)
+    - Emit the current input character as a character token.
-    - Push the character onto the JSON nesting stack.
+    - Pop the character off the JSON nesting stack.
+  - Otherwise it is a bad-json parse error; Stop parsing.
+- Anything else
+  - This is a bad-json parse error.

+##### 3.2.5.24) JSONTEXT after value state

+Consume the next input character:

+- U+0009 CHARACTER TABULATION (tab)
+- U+000A LINE FEED (LF)
+- U+000C FORM FEED (FF)
+- U+0020 SPACE
+  - Ignore the character.
+- U+002C COMMA (,)
+  - If the bottommost character on the JSON nesting stack is U+007B LEFT CURLY BRACKET ({)
+    - Emit the current input character as a character token.
+    - Switch to JSONTEXT object key name state.
+  - Otherwise, if the bottommost character on the JSON nesting stack is U+005B LEFT SQUARE BRACKET ([)
+    - Emit the current input character as a character token.
     - Switch to JSONTEXT value state.
   - Otherwise
-    - It is a bad-json parse error; Stop parsing.
+    - This is a bad-json parse error.
+Stop parsing.
 - U+007D LEFT CURLY BRACKET (})
-  - If the bottommost character on the JSON nesting stack is U+007B LEFT CURLY BRACKET ({), pop the character off the JSON nesting stack.
-Otherwise it is a bad-json parse error; Stop parsing.
+  - If the bottommost character on the JSON nesting stack is U+007B LEFT CURLY BRACKET ({)
-- U+005B LEFT SQUARE BRACKET ([)
+    - Emit the current input character as a character token.
-  - Push the character onto the JSON nesting stack.
+    - Pop the character off the JSON nesting stack.
-  - Switch to JSONTEXT value state
+    - If the JSON nesting stack is empty, switch to JSONTEXT JSON finished state.
+  - Otherwise it is a bad-json parse error; Stop parsing.
 - U+005D RIGHT SQUARE BRACKET (])
-  - If the bottommost character on the JSON nesting stack is U+005B LEFT SQUARE BRACKET ([), pop the character off the JSON nesting stack.
-Otherwise it is a bad-json parse error; Stop parsing.
+  - If the bottommost character on the JSON nesting stack is U+005B LEFT SQUARE BRACKET ([)
+    - Emit the current input character as a character token.
+    - Pop the character off the JSON nesting stack.
+    - If the JSON nesting stack is empty, switch to JSONTEXT JSON finished state.
+  - Otherwise it is a bad-json parse error; Stop parsing.
 - Anything else
   - This is a bad-json parse error.

-- U+005C BACKSLASH (\\)
-  - Set the return state to the JSONTEXT start state.
-  - Switch to JSONTEXT escape state

 ##### 3.2.5.22) JSONTEXT keyword state